DID YOU KNOW ...

 Attendance Policies and Information

 All students are required to sign in and out of the attendance office if they are late or have an early dismissal slip.
 Leaving campus without prior permission will result in truancy action.
-If a student is late to class throughout the day due to a meeting with a staff member they are responsible for requesting a pass and turning it into the attendance office.
-Students will be considered unexcused late if less then 30 minutes after the bell and tardy if more than 30 minutes for any other reason.
+If a student is late to class throughout the day due to a meeting with a staff member they are responsible for requesting a pass and turning it in to the attendance office.
+Students will be considered unexcused late if less than 30 minutes after the bell and tardy if more than 30 minutes for any other reason.

 Please contact the office before 9 AM to excuse any absences for your child.
 If your child has an appointment and needs to be released early, kindly let the attendance office know 1 hour before the student needs to be released.
 We encourage ALL parents to allow themselves 10 minutes to come in and sign their child out if they need their child released early.

 Any item dropped off for a student will be held in the office until the student can retrieve it during a passing period or break.
 Sending messages and forgotten items to students while they are in class disrupts the learning process and will only be done in emergency situations.
 Forgotten homework, PE clothes, cell phones, and lunches are NOT considered an emergency.
 Please arrange with your child to check for these non-emergency items in the office.
+Food delivery services may drop off items in the office at the table designated.
+Students should not be meeting delivery services during class time.

 *Under California Education Code 46000 and MPUSD BP # 5113/AR #5113 schools must track all absences and report them to the state.

-1. All absences must be cleared by telephone or email.
+1. All absences must be cleared by telephone Parentsquare or email.
 Only parents or legal guardians may clear absences.

 2. Parents may call their school’s Attendance Office and speak directly to the attendance clerk or school secretary.